Shailendra114/AWS-Cloud-Cost-Optimization---Identifying-Stale-Resources/README.md

 Overall, AWS CloudFront improves the performance, scalability, availability, and security of web applications and content delivery, making it an essential tool for modern web development and content distribution strategies.

+**How a CDN Works:**

+When a user visits a website, data from that website’s server has to travel across the internet to reach the user’s computer.
+If the user is located far from that server, it can take a long time to load large files, such as videos or website images.
+CDNs address this issue by storing website content on servers geographically closer to the users.
+These CDN servers act as intermediaries between the client (user’s computer) and the website server.

+**Here’s how it works:
+Caching**: CDNs cache (store) copies of website content (such as images, videos, scripts) on their servers.
+When a user requests a specific resource, the CDN delivers it from the nearest server instead of fetching it from the original website server.

+**Dynamic Acceleration:**
+CDNs optimize content delivery by dynamically adjusting the route and using faster connections.
+They choose the best server based on proximity, network conditions, and server load.

+**Edge Logic Computations:**
+CDNs can execute logic at the edge (near the user) to customize responses.
+For example, they can compress images, minify scripts, or even serve personalized content.

+By distributing content across multiple locations, CDNs reduce latency, improve load times, and enhance the user experience.

+**Why CDNs Are Important:**